TV NEWS ARCHIVE

 The Internet Archive is a library of Internet sites and other cultural artifacts in digital form.
 They have achieved success in making past versions of web sites, texts, and audio files freely available to the public.
 One feature that had not gained a lot of traction was their collection of TV news broadcasts.
 I was approached to assist with the redesign of that interface with the goal of making the 500,000+ broadcasts more accessible, and to enable users to search, quote, and borrow from the Archive.

-I came into the project after the initial wireframes were drafted.
+I came into the project after concept wireframes were drafted.
 My team gathered to discuss direction and talk about the proposed application flow.
-We were also faced with solving the problems the wireframes didn’t address.
+We were also tasked with solving the problems the wireframes didn’t address.
 That meant iterating on the existing flow to strengthen users' ability to search, edit, and share news clips.

 THE TRANSCRIPT EDITOR

 The team understood that getting the transcript editor right was going to be a key component of project success.
 We were familiar with the concept model present in existing broadcast editing, and played with it by expressing the 'in' and 'out' times along with big pink brackets (an expression of brand).